-An amazing variety of practical proble design, analysis, and operation) can be a mization problem, or some variation such Indeed, mathematical optimization has h It is widely used in engineering, in elect trol systems, and optimal design problem and acrospace engineering.
+An amazing variety of practical proble design, analysis, and operation) can be a mization problem, or some variation such Indeed, mathematical optimization has h It is widely used in engineering, in elect trol systems, and optimal design problem and aerospace engineering.
 Optimization design and operation, finance, supply ch other areas.
 The list of applications is sti For most of these applications, mathe a human decision maker, system designer process, checks the results, and modifies when necessary.
-This human decision ma by the optimization problem, e.g., buyin
+This human decision maby the optimization problem, e.g., buyin portfolio.

-Ideal de Image Ind
+Ideal | Image |